You are here

 - controlling and recording prescription form movement, including recording serial numbers.

-The guidance discusses a range of measures to prevent and tackle the problem of prescription form theft and misuse.
+The guidance discusses a range of measures to prevent and tackle prescription form theft and misuse.
 It also outlines the recommended actions when an incident occurs.
-It is intended for all prescribing staff and those who write or manage the processes.
+It is for all prescribing staff and those who write or manage the processes.

 What is the problem?